meetk5/Team-Project1/README.md

 ![image](https://user-images.githubusercontent.com/83404547/126716068-dc89b679-0ec7-4e18-89fd-241abe201f0c.png)

+# Table of Contents:

+1. Project Proposal

 # Project Proposal:

 This project aims to analyze the impact of COVID-19 on Unemployment in US.
 Our goal is to uncover the unemployment patterns across various industries, demographics, races etc. We established the correlation between number of Covid Cases, Vaccination rate and unemployment.
-We conclude the analysis with the data from the state of New Jersey and its counties, while correlating it with vaccination rate.
+We conclude with county-wise analysis in New Jersey while correlating it with Vaccination rate.

-# Questions:
+# Questions answered:
-1. How has Covid impacted the employment in US industries?
+1. How has Covid impacted the employment across industries in US?
 2. What is the correlation between number of Covid Cases and Unemployment?
 3. How has Covid impacted the unemployment amongst different races?
 4. Comparative analysis on Unemployment situtaion within Tri-State Area.
 5. How much has Covid impacted the unemployment across NJ state and counties?
 6. Has the rate of Vaccinations impacted the rate of unemployment in US ?

 # Data Sources:
 1. U.S. BUREAU OF LABOR STATISTICS:  https://www.bls.gov/